British Mother Arrested In Dubai For Facebook Post

 Dubai’s new law means that even old social media posts can come back to haunt someone, even if they’ve been deleted.
 The complaining person only needs to submit a screenshot.
 If the person who posted the comment in question ever visits Dubai, they can be arrested, fined or both.

-Sharavesh says as a result of her arrest, she has lost her job, is going to lose her home, and is out of money with no one to care for her daughter.
+Sharavesh says that as a result of her arrest, she has lost her job, is going to lose her home, and is out of money with no one to care for her daughter.

 “My life is in ruins, and that is even before the huge fines and jail I am facing here.
 All of that is less important than being separated from my daughter, and that’s all I want now, just to be back with her.”